valpyots/tsoha-project/README.md

 - view all profiles, even those set to private

-- block user's from posting
+- block users from posting

 Features that I still plan to implement:

 - sorting posts by date or comment amount, both ascending and descending

-- profile bios to describe user

-- editing own user data (ie. change password, bio, profile visibility)

-- better user interface

 - in-app admin creation (currently admin users can only be created from the database)

+Features I would/could implement if I had more time:

+ - more admin tools (set profile visibility, temporary bans that end automatically, hide messages instead of deleting them)

+ - less generic user interface

+ - friendlists

+ - private/public categories